LeoGlossary: What Is Leofinance

 The flagship of the entire project is Leofinance.io, which is the social media application.
 This is a long form blogging platform designed in the style of Seeking Alpha.
 However, this is a Web 3.0 application, being built on the Hive blockchain.

-All voting is done over a 7 day period.
-After the window is complete, rewards are distributed to the wallets of all involved in the process.
+All voting is done over a 7 day voting window.
+After the period is complete, rewards are distributed to the wallets of all involved in the process.
 The author gets his or her rewards while each curator gets paid for the upvotes given.

 Hive is a decentralized database.
 In true Web 3.0 fashion, all data posted to Leofinance is written to the blockchain.
 This makes people's content immutable.
 Couple this with full account ownership and it is easy to see the appeal to content creators.